 What is the most over-hyped technology in 2016?

 Steve: Augmented reality (AR)…let’s see what the numbers are at the end of this year as they relate to mobile.

-Stuart: On one hand it’s 5G, which is positioned as the panacea to all ills.
+Stuart: On one hand it’s 5G wireless technology, which is positioned as the panacea to all ills.
 In reality it will unlikely meet most of the expectations of the market.
 The second thing is fully fledged IoT that uses all of our data to shape our world and crosses segments and customizes our experience for us.
 This isn’t happening at present.

 Mohammad: Virtual reality (VR), which might take a few years to mature and scale.

 Bryan: I wouldn’t go so far as to say that it is over-hyped, but we do need to be mindful of this huge rush into VR from vendors of all sorts, be they device vendors, semiconductor companies or content producers.
 This is a new area that takes a number of years to settle, not just in terms of technology, but also usage models and social norms.